 Royal Observatory and Prime Meridian - Historic former Royal Observatory buildings in Greenwich Park which come under the 'Royal Museums Greenwich' umbrella.
 Discover interesting facts about space and time, see the Planetarium and take your photo crossing the Meridian line.

-Old Royal Naval College - Explore the fascinating history of the former Greenwich Hospital which was home to the Greenwich Pensioners and see the stunning Painted Hall and the Chapel - both beautiful and free to enter.
+Old Royal Naval College - Explore the fascinating history of the former Greenwich Hospital which was home to the Greenwich Pensioners and see the stunning Painted Hall and the Chapel.

 Read more about the Old Royal Naval College.

 Follow the Nelson Trail - It was to Greenwich that Nelson came to recuperate following the loss of his arm and ultimately it was where his body was brought following his death at the Battle of Trafalgar.
 Discover Nelson in Greenwich with Greenwich.co.uk's own local history trail with fifteen Nelson things to see!
 Tweet pics along the way using the hashtag #nelsoningreenwich

 Greenwich Markets - Famous for its eclectic stalls and delicious street foods, Greenwich Market is a 'must-visit' when you come to Greenwich.
 Around the famous covered market in the heart of Greenwich are a variety of shops which are open seven days a week.
 Other markets in Greenwich include a vintage market in Greenwich Church Street, opposite St Alfege Church, and the weekend Clocktower Market on Greenwich High Road.

 Cutty Sark - Restored and reopened after being ravaged by fire, the famous tea clipper is once again for visitors.
 Controversially, the ship has been lifted up and encased in a glass surround enabling you to walk around under the ship where you can also see the renowned Long John Silver figurehead collection.

 Read more about the Cutty Sark in Greenwich